He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?

 Faith and obedience, however, are prerequisite to that kind of relationship.
 They are the feet that carry us along in God’s presence, and, without them, God cannot take pleasure in our company.
 We can’t earn a place in the New Jerusalem through obedience, but there will be obedience and only obedience there.
 God does not live with rebels, but with his faithful children.

-In order to walk with God we must walk before him and in his instructions.
+In order to walk with God we must walk before him and walk in his instructions.